Lemoncode/grunt-by-sample/01 Dist/README.md

 └─ package.json
 ```

-- Then let's install and configure _grunt-contrib-clean_ to clean folders.
+- Then let's install and configure _grunt-contrib-clean_ to clean folders and _grunt_contrib_copy_ to copy files.

   ```
-  npm install grunt-contrib-clean --save-dev
+  npm install grunt-contrib-clean grunt-contrib-copy --save-dev
   ```
   - (I) Let's add the config for the plugin: